cjl85/MERN-Shopping-List/README.md

 Register a user with name, email, and password.
 Only logged in users will be able to contribute to the list.

-Users will be able to add and delete items off the list through the modal that pops up when you click on the `add items` button.
+Users will be able to add and delete items off the list through the modal that pops up when you click on the `Add Items` button.

 Sample Email/PW that you can use to test the list: